eslam3kl/SQLiDetector/README.md

 If you want to contribute, Feel free to do that.
 You're welcomed :)

+## Contributors
+Thanks to Mohamed El-Khayat for the amazing paylaods and ideas.
+Follow him and you will learn more @Mohamed87Khayat

 ## Stay in touch <3
 [LinkedIn](https://www.linkedin.com/in/eslam3kl/) | [Blog](https://eslam3kl.medium.com/)  |  [Twitter](https://twitter.com/eslam3kll)